rawls238/react-experiments/README.md

 ## Customized Experiment Components

-If you want to create your own experiment component you can extend the base Parametrize component which is a fairly generic component that parametrizes its descendants with the experiment parameters of the experiment class passed in.
+If you want to create your own experiment component you can extend the base Parametrize component which is a fairly generic component that parametrizes its descendants with the experiment parameters of the experiment class passed in as well as any props passed to the component.

 ## Logging